Franhook/EE2028-Assignment-1/README.md

 # EE2028-Assignment-1
-This project was done by me and my partner, in partial fulfillment of the requirements for our EE2028 (Microcontroller Programming and Interfacing) module.
+This project was completed in pairs in partial fulfillment of the requirements for our EE2028 (Microcontroller Programming and Interfacing) module.